Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Conclusion

 \section{Conclusion}

-In summary, we have demonstrated that in a transverse field Ising chain with non-Hermitian Gamma interaction, the traditional critical point of Ising-type phase transition turn into a critical line, and there is a gapless phase where the system exhibits long-range spin-nematic correlation induced by PT symmetry breaking.
+In summary, we have demonstrated that in a transverse field Ising chain with non-Hermitian Gamma interaction, the traditional critical point of Ising-type phase transition extend into a critical line, and there is a gapless phase induced by PT symmetry breaking, where the system exhibits long-range and short-range spin-nematic correlations when $h < 1$ and $h > 1$, respectively.
 This stands in stark contrast to the absence of true long-range order in the gapless phases of Hermitian spin chains.
-In this gapless phase, the behavior of the spin-$xx$ correlation function suggests that there is a hidden QPT, which cannot be characterized by the energy gap.
-Furthermore, we shown that the PT symmetry breaking leads to the emergence of dynamical spin-nematic order, which provides a way of characterizing the spin-nematic phase diagram through non-equilibrium dynamics.
-These results show rich quantum phases stem from the competition among the Ising interaction, transverse field and non-Hermitian Gamma interaction, as well as providing a scheme for generating spin-nematic order in the spin chain.
+In this gapless phase, the behavior of the spin-$xx$, spin-nematic correlation functions and subsystem entanglement entropy suggest that there are signatures of quantum criticality in $h=1$, which cannot be characterized by the energy gap.
+Furthermore, we have shown that the PT symmetry breaking leads to the emergence of dynamical spin-nematic correlation, which provides a way of characterizing the spin-nematic phase diagram through non-equilibrium dynamics.
+These results show rich quantum phases stem from the competition among the Ising interaction, transverse field and non-Hermitian Gamma interaction, as well as providing a scheme for generating spin-nematic correlation in the spin chain.

 \acknowledgments This work was supported by the National Natural Science Foundation of China (Grants No. 12505015, No. 12305026), the Guangdong Basic and Applied Basic Research Foundation (Grants No. 2024A1515110222), the Research Fund of Guangdong-HongKong-Macao Joint Laboratory for Intelligent Micro-Nano Optoelectronic Technology (No. 2020B1212030010), and the Science \& Technology Development Fund of Tianjin Education Commission for Higher Education(No. 2024KJ060).